Family Building for Lesbians

 Successful pregnancy for lesbian couples through assisted reproductive technologies depends on many factors including the health and fertility of donor sperm, the lesbian partner providing her eggs and the partner who will carry the pregnancy and give birth.
 The skill and experience of the reproductive endocrinologist and embryologist facilitating the process are also very important for success.
-RSC Medical Director, Dr. Samuel Pang has been helping same-sex couples become parents for 20 years.
+IVF New England Medical Director, Dr. Samuel Pang has been helping same-sex couples become parents for 20 years.
 He is highly recognized for his reproductive medicine expertise, and is a member of the gay community.
 For women who prefer a female provider, three out of six staff physicians are women.
 (Reciprocal IVF, however, is only provided by Dr. Pang at our Lexington, Massachusetts IVF center.)

-The Scientific and Laboratory Director at RSC is Kathryn J. Go, PhD, a reproductive biologist who is also nationally recognized.
-Furthermore, the Reproductive Science Center has one of the most advanced embryology laboratories in the northeast.
+The Scientific and Laboratory Director at IVF New England is Kathryn J. Go, PhD, a reproductive biologist who is also nationally recognized.
+Furthermore, IVF New England has one of the most advanced embryology laboratories in the northeast.